chrisns/talks/IsItTimeToPutYourPetKubernetesDown.md

 ![bg](./images/time-travel-meme-ad.jpeg)

 <!--
-Recruitment, you might think you want a devops right. oh no wait, devops with Kubernetes experience, maybe a CKA? oh yeah, its on AWS, and we use linkerd and in some places istio, no not the current version, or even the same version everywhere. a mix of pod security policy, kyverno and OPA for policy, some terraform, helm, jenkins, github action soup going on, all in a mono-repo apart from all that stuff that isn't.
+You might think you want a devops right? oh no wait, devops with Kubernetes experience, maybe a CKA? oh yeah, its on AWS, and we use linkerd and in some places istio, no not the current version, or even the same version everywhere. a mix of pod security policy, kyverno and OPA for policy, some terraform, helm, jenkins, github action soup going on, all in a mono-repo apart from all that stuff that isn't.
 -->

 ---